neondatabase/website/content/docs/manage/endpoints.md

      --header 'accept: application/json' \
      --header 'authorization: Bearer $NEON_API_KEY'
   ```
-- Users on paid plans can temporarily set a compute's **Suspend compute after a period of inactivity** to a low value to initiate a suspension (the default setting is 5 minutes).
-See [Autosuspend configuration](/docs/manage/endpoints#auto-suspend-configuration) for instructions.
+- Users on paid plans can temporarily set a compute's scale to zero setting to a low value to initiate a suspension (the default setting is 5 minutes).
+See [Scale to zero configuration](/docs/manage/endpoints#scale-to-zero-configuration) for instructions.
 After doing so, check the **Operations** page in the Neon Console.
 Look for `suspend_compute` action.
 Any activity on the compute will restart it, such as running a query.
 Watch for a `start_compute` action on the **Operations** page.

 ## Delete a compute